krsbox/mcp/ERROR_REGISTRY.md

 # Error Registry

 This document tracks significant errors and issues encountered during the project development, along with their context, resolution, and impact.
+This registry is specifically for documenting *problems* and their resolutions, distinct from the `AGENT_LOG.md` which records *all significant actions* taken by the agent.

 ## Identified Issues